-Included in Phase 1 is this proposal to create specialist SEND provision at Rise Park Primary & Nursery School.
-The specialist provision is to create additional capacity for the school to meet the needs of children and young people with Autism and other complex learning needs in their local area.
-This proposal is deemed to align with our priorities and will deliver additional capacity for SEND pupils, which is accessible for pupils in areas of high need.
+Included in Phase 1 is this proposal to create specialist SEND provision at The Fernwood School.
+The specialist provision is to create approximately 20 extra secondary places, to meet the needs of children and young people with Autism and other complex learning needs.
+This proposal is deemed to align with our priorities and will deliver additional capacity which is accessible for pupils in areas of highest need.
+Some of the additional places will be commissioned by the LA, to accommodate children and young people in the wider community, subject to the SEND requirements of the individuals.